canmod/iidda-tools/python/README.md

 ## Usage

+The API can be used in a few ways.

+### Using the Deployed Version

+We are working to get https://davidearn.mcmaster.ca/iidda/ back up as a deployed version of the API in this repository.
+It is not currently up.

+### Using the Development Version

+* Follow the instructions above to set up a development environment
 * From a terminal in the `python` directory, execute `uvicorn main:app`
 * If all goes well, open [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) or [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc) in a browser, which will reveal interactive documentation

+### Using the R Bindings

+The [iidda.api](../R/iidda.api) package can be used to interact with the API.
+Currently these bindings depend on having a running development version of the API (see instructions above).

+### Using a Shiny App

+The [iidda.shiny](../R/iidda.shiny) app is another way to interact with the API.
+As with the R bindings, this app depends on having a running development version of the API.